Particular/docs.particular.net/nservicebus/messaging/transactions.md

 This article covers various levels of consistency guarantees NServiceBus provides with regards to:

  * receiving messages
  * updating user data
  * sending messages

 It does not discuss the transaction isolation aspect.
 Transaction isolation applies only to the process of updating the user data, it does not affect the overall coordination and failure handling.

 ## Transactions

 NServiceBus offers four levels of guarantees with regards to message processing.
 What levels are available depends on the selected transport.
-Transaction handling in Azure is discussed in detail in a [dedicated article](/nservicebus/azure/transactions.md).
+See also [Transaction handling in Azure](/nservicebus/azure/transactions.md).

 ### Transaction levels supported by NServiceBus transports

 #### Versions 6 and above